CodingZeal/generator-react-zeal/README.md

 ```

 ## Usage
-`generator-react-zeal` is a [yeoman](http://yeoman.io/) generator and follows the usage pattern commonly found with the yo cli
+`generator-react-zeal` is a [yeoman](http://yeoman.io/) generator and follows the usage pattern commonly found with the yo cli.

 ```
 # Create new directory and `cd` into it